0xFableOrg/xchain/README.md

 rollups by having all rollups (i.e. their sequencer) "run a node" for all the chimera chains they participate in, and having them rotate the block proposer for the chain.

-This would necessarily be a permissioned ssytem, as it is unlikely sequencers would want to run a chimera chain with an unknown rollup who could grief them by comitting a ton of bogus state or transactions to their chimera chain.
+This would necessarily be a permissioned system, as it is unlikely sequencers would want to run a chimera chain with an unknown rollup who could grief them by comitting a ton of bogus state or transactions to their chimera chain.